Vice President, State Policy and Government Relations

 Media relations: Speak on background and on the record with reporters to educate them on tech policy trends, issues, and specific bills and regulations.
 Work with TechNet’s communications director to develop op-eds, blogs, and digital content and strategies to frame compelling arguments that support TechNet’s policy priorities.

 Government Affairs: Develop and maintain strong relationships with member companies, legislative and constitutional leaders and their staff, the press, government agencies and commissions, multi-state organizations, and trade associations.

 Events: Oversee the management and implementation of numerous relationship-building events for our members — from 1:1 meetings to policy roundtables to political fundraisers and large-scale events including a 2-day fall policy conference — with policymakers, technology industry leaders, and the press.
 Advise staff as necessary on determining meeting format and flow, scripting, talking points, and logistics.

 Policy Analysis: Lead in the development and analysis of policy positions in conjunction with TechNet staff and TechNet members.
 Work with member working groups to determine policy positions, legislative strategies, and related advocacy efforts.
-Develop subject matter expertise in key policy areas as determined.
+Develop subject matter expertise in key policy areas as necessary.

-Membership development and relations: As appropriate, provide guidance to the Vice President for Political Affairs and Strategic Partnerships on growing TechNet’s membership through retention and new member acquisition.
+Membership development and relations: As appropriate, provide guidance to the Vice President for Membership and Strategic Partnerships on growing TechNet’s membership through retention and new member acquisition.
 This could include participating in membership presentations and pitches, targeting sectors for membership development, and driving an aggressive schedule of events and relationship-building activities designed to attract and retain membership.